nicoleavans/computer-architecture-notes/Fundamentals and Principles/Chapter 1: Introduction.md

 All subsystems must be well matched and well suited to the intended application in order for the overall system to perform well.

 ### 1.1.1 Architecture vs. Implementation
 Architecture is the design of a computer system.
 Implementation is a working computer system.
-Architecutrual vision affects the type of technologies chosen for implementation, and new implementation technologies can broaden the scope of design.
+Architectural vision affects the type of technologies chosen for implementation, and new implementation technologies can broaden the scope of design.

 ## 1.2 A Brief History of Computer Systems